Asbuga/Ukrainian-NPPs/README.md

 All datasets are sourced from data.gov.ua and distributed under the Creative
 Commons Attribution 4.0 License (CC BY 4.0).
 Make sure to attribute the original source if you reuse the data.

+### 👨‍💻 My Role

+This project was created as a part of my learning path and personal interest in
+open data and energy infrastructure in Ukraine.
+My main responsibilities and skills demonstrated here include:

+- 🔧 Backend Development: Data parsing, cleaning, transformation using Python
+& Pandas
+- 🔌 API Design (in progress): RESTful endpoints for accessing processed data
+- 📊 Data Analysis: Exploratory data analysis of NPP metrics, preparing it for
+visualization
+- 🧱 Project Structure: Organizing code for clarity, scalability, and future
+API integration

 ## 📚 What I Learned / Built Here